iterate-ch/docs/cyberduck/browser.md

 ### Browser → General

+### Browser → General → Show Hidden Files

+Display files in the browser that start with `.` and [previous revisions (S3)](../protocols/s3/index.md#versions).
+Use *View → Show Hidden Files* to toggle the mode of a current browser window.

 ### Browser → General → Double click opens file in external editor
 Open files in a external editor by double-clicking

-### Browser → General → Double click opens file in external editor
+### Browser → General → Return key selects folder or file to rename
 Use ⏎ key to select a file or folder for renaming

-### Browser → General → Show Hidden Files

-Display files in the browser that start with `.` and [previous revisions (S3)](../protocols/s3/index.md#versions).
-Use *View → Show Hidden Files* to toggle the mode of a current browser window.

 ### Browser → General → Info window always shows current selection